meeber/titor/README.md

     1. Install `semver` dependency
     1. Create `.babelrc` if it doesn't exist
     1. Create `.eslintrc.yml` if it doesn't exist
-    1. Create `.titorrc` if it doesn't exist
+    1. Create `.titorrc.yml` if it doesn't exist
     1. Create `.travis.yml` if it doesn't exist
     1. Create `src/index.js` if it doesn't exist
     1. Create `test/index.js` if it doesn't exist